Fabrizio-Caruso/CROSS-LIB/README.md

 ### PC versions

-There is a ncurses version that can be compiled for
+There is a ncurses version that can be compiled for multiple platforms for which an ANSI C compiler and ncurses are available.
+For example:
 - cygwin (gcc + ncurses under cygwin/Windows)
-- linux (gcc + ncurses under linux)
-- windows 32/64 console (mingw + ncurses even under cywin/Windows with x86_64-w64-mingw32-gcc)
+- windows 32/64 bit console (mingw + ncurses even under cywin/Windows with x86_64-w64-mingw32-gcc)

 ### 8-BIT versions